espsrc/databeers2024/README.md

 ## Registration
 Register your attendance!

 The DataBeers event is part of the II Congreso de IA de Andalucía.
-Register to the II Congreso de IA de Andalucía, link TBC
+Register to the II Congreso de IA de Andalucía [here](https://www.registrocongresoia.com/).

-We also ask you to register in particular to the DataBeers event, link TBC
+We also ask you to register in particular to the DataBeers event [here](https://www.tickettailor.com/events/databeersgranada/1429136)

 ## Agenda
 ### Session 1.
 Wednesday 20th November 6pm - 8pm